TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   Samuel L. Jackson and Cobie Smulders Join 'Spider-Man: Far From Home'.
 Here's Everything We Know Read More
-    *   Matt Reeves Talks "Noir-Driven" Batman Again.
+    *   Guy Pearce Joins Vin Diesel in Comic Book Movie 'Bloodshot'.
 Here's Everything We Know Read More
     *   First Look at Margot Robbie as Sharon Tate in 'Once Upon a Time in Hollywood'.
 Here's Everything We Know Read More

     Explore Content